 Take advantage of social networking

-Consider starting your own blog, or submitting an article to an established music blog where students may be looking (like this one!).
+Consider starting your own blog, or submitting an article to an established music blog where students may be looking (like the TakeLessons blog!).
 Connect with your students and parents, and join forums and Facebook groups in your area.
 Use these groups to start communicating and sharing advice with other teachers in your area, and you could find some great connections.

 Perform – everywhere and anywhere!